sidg75/tds-project1/README.md

 - [Quiz ID: Sydney:100](https://tools-in-data-science.pages.dev/project1)
 - **Roll No#** 22f3003031

-This was my first TDS project as part of IITM assignment and offered great experience.
-It involved gathering user and their repositoties data from the GitHub API and organizing them into two separate CSV files.
-Once done, assignment had few followup questions on the collected data
+This project involved scraping GitHub user's and their repositoties data via API.
+Data was organized into two separate CSV files, and used for data analysis via Google Sheets

 ## How I scraped the data?
 Invoked GitHub APIs, using Collab(python), to scrape user and repository information.
 The data was collected and stored in CSV files for further analysis in Google Sheets.